SMRUCC/Xanthomonas_campestris_8004_uid15/README.md

 **[Xanthomonas campestris pv. campestris 8004]** GCModeller genomics Modelling Project

+> It is recommended that you can using this project as the GCModeller demo &amp; tutorials

 ### DataSource

 + NCBI genbank data: [Xanthomonas campestris pv. campestris str.
 8004, complete genome](https://www.ncbi.nlm.nih.gov/nuccore/66571684/)